Are you in the market for a new, reasonably priced office chair? Do you consider yourself to be a bit of a do-it-yourselfer?

 Tilt Control Mechanism

-Among the various components of your chair, in most cases, this will be the last thing to break down.
-Sooner or later though, it’s going to happen, and when it does, it’s nice to know you can get a replacement that’s guaranteed to fit the chair you’ve got.
+In most cases, this will be the last thing to break down among the various components of your chair.
+Sooner or later, though, it will happen, and when it does, it’s nice to know you can get a replacement that’s guaranteed to fit the chair you’ve got.

 Gas Lift Replacement

-In the short run, you can just keep raising the seat back up, but it’s going to happen again, and sooner or later, it’s going to stop working altogether.
+In the short run, you can keep raising the seat back up, but it will happen again, and sooner or later, it will stop working altogether.
 Fortunately, it’s super easy to swap out.

 Chair Base

-If you ordered a chair with a nylon base, it’s probably not going to last more than a year or two if you use the chair for several hours a day, every day.
-Over time, even aluminum or steel bases may suffer damage
+If you order a chair with a nylon base, it will probably not last more than a year or two if you use it for several hours daily.
+Over time, even aluminum or steel bases may suffer damage.

-Lightly constructed metal bases take longer to break down, but if you’re near the top end of your chair’s maximum supported weight and use it heavily on a daily basis, sooner or later, it will happen.
+Lightly constructed metal bases take longer to break down, but if you’re near the top end of your chair’s maximum supported weight and use it heavily daily, sooner or later, it will happen.
 Again, it’s nice to know that when it does, you can simply swap it out for a new one.

-Our one quibble here is that we wish Viva Office sold a heavy-duty replacement base, even if they don’t offer them on the chairs they sell, but we can certainly live with it.
+Our one quibble here is that we wish Viva Office sold a heavy-duty replacement base; even if they don’t offer them on the chairs they sell, we can certainly live with it.

 You can order a chrome base or a nylon replacement base.

-Note that the nylon replacement base is ruggedized and claims to support up to five hundred pounds of weight, so at least in theory, is a more durable base than the one that came with your chair in most cases.
-Still, what we hoped to see is a heavy-duty steel replacement base, but it’s not something the company currently offers.
+Note that the nylon replacement base is ruggedized and claims to support up to five hundred pounds of weight, so it is, at least in theory, more durable than the one that came with your chair in most cases.
+Still, we hoped to see a heavy-duty steel replacement base, but the company does not currently offer one.

 Assembly is Required

-No matter which chair model you buy from Viva Office, it’s going to arrive at your house in several pieces, in a big box.
-You’ll have to unpack it, sort the pieces and spend some time putting it together.
+No matter which chair model you buy from Viva Office, it will arrive in a big box in several pieces.
+You’ll have to unpack it, sort the pieces, and spend some time putting it together.

-The production quality of Viva Office furniture is decent, but not outstanding.
-Although the company uses low-end materials in the construction of the chairs they sell, they’re at the upper end of that spectrum, and you won’t have a problem aligning the pre-drilled holes as you put your chair together.
+The production quality of Viva Office furniture is decent but not outstanding.
+Although the company uses low-end materials to construct the chairs they sell, they’re at the upper end of that spectrum, and you won’t have a problem aligning the pre-drilled holes as you put your chair together.

-The build time varies from one model to the next but expect to spend in the neighborhood of 30-45 minutes if you’re putting it together by yourself.
-You can have about ten minutes off of that if you enlist the aid of a trusty assistant, and you’ll save yourself headaches at various points along the way.
+The build time varies from one model to the next, but expect to spend 30-45 minutes if you’re putting it together by yourself.
+You can save about ten minutes if you enlist the aid of a trusty assistant, and you’ll save yourself headaches at various points along the way.

 If you’ve put office furniture together in the past, you already know that the hardest part is attaching the seat to the seat back – that’s where you’ll get the most benefit from having a second pair of hands.